 Mayice Studio: The dialogue between craft and technology constitutes an important part of our philosophy, also shared with the Furniture brand, Gandia Blasco.
 BUIT is the new outdoor furniture collection designed by our Studio for Gandia Blasco.
 Both firms share a great respect for tradition combined with using innovative materials within a natural dialogue that flows between past and present.

 BUIT: a dialogue between craft and technology

-Mayice Studio: BUIT features aluminium, the material of choice for Gandia Blasco, which after researching its resistance and ergonomics, is used to create pieces that form a modular collection including a simple armchair and a pouf made from an aluminium mesh, woven with a special padded textile for the outdoors, Febrik Kvadrat.
+Mayice Studio: BUIT features aluminum, the material of choice for Gandia Blasco, which after researching its resistance and ergonomics, is used to create pieces that form a modular collection including a simple armchair and a pouf made from an aluminum mesh, woven with a special padded textile for the outdoors, Febrik Kvadrat.
 The modular nature and lightness of the collection allow the creation of sofas, outdoor beds, and other larger configurations.
 BUIT is a collaboration that brings together the sensibilities and interests of both the brand and the designers of this sculptural collection with a marked artistic quality.
 It was on display at the Rossana Orlandi arts space in Milan during the 2019 edition of the Salone del Mobile.

 The importance of crafts

 Mayice Studio: The only way to create prototypes and innovation through our design methods is by integrating crafts.
 The industry always asks for a huge quantity of pieces, and we need to do many prototypes before the final pieces.
 Our process is slow and used to take a lot of time.
-On the other hand, the times we are living make us to be even more concerned about how long our designs will last, and what kind of natural materials and techniques are we going to use.
+On the other hand, the times we are living make us even more concerned about how long our designs will last, and what kind of natural materials and techniques are we going to use.
 Producing less and reusing more is really important to us.

 Future of Design